kmewhort/flowdock-notifications/README.md

 Add `FLOWDOCK_API_TOKEN=<your flowdock api token>` to your environment variables.

-Then run `bin/flowdock-notifications' as periodic as you'd like to receive messages (eg. every 30 seconds) from your cron.
+Then run `flowdock-notifications` as periodic as you'd like to receive messages (eg. every 30 seconds).
+You'll need to run it after X is loaded though for libnotify's dependency on dbus: that is, through your window manager -- cron won't work.

 ## Contributing